Scarabaeus1031/NEXAH/FRAMEWORK/README.md

 The NEXAH framework enables navigation through complex system regimes.

-Agents can detect unstable regimes, anticipate cascading failures, evaluate risk landscapes and navigate toward stable attractors.
+Agents can detect unstable regimes, anticipate cascading failures, evaluate risk landscapes and navigate toward stable attractors – now with explicit 3D geometric mapping and Root Bridge.

 The framework is designed for systems where state transitions, risk propagation, and navigation decisions must be analyzed together.